 The Females in Finance High School program helps high school students gain financial literacy!
 The High School division is split into branches, run by one to two branch leaders, where students are taught financial literacy and the leadership and collaboration skills needed to succeed in the business world.
 Students can compete in high school competitions such as WWHS, the High School Fed Challenge, and the National Economics Challenge.
 In addition, students are provided with access to the Females in Finance community, including our network of branches nationwide as well as the Mentorship Program.
 Participants are taught from lessons custom tailored for a high school audience.

 Branch leaders use our proprietary curriculum in all of their courses.

 High-school students can:

-Engage with our new Mentorship Program where females will be in direct contact with industry professionals
+Engage with our Mentorship Program where students are in direct contact with industry professionals

 Freshen up on concepts by viewing our Youtube channel

 The Bloomberg Gender-Equality Index (GEI) tracks the performance of the public companies most committed to advancing women globally.
 As investor demand for ESG products increases, the index represents an important opportunity for companies to attract new capital and widen their investor base.
 A growing number of companies are using their inclusion on the index to demonstrate their commitment to advancing equity.
 The 2019 index includes 230 companies headquartered in 36 countries and regions.
 The data reported by these companies represents a workforce of over 15 million people, including 7 million women around the world.